scientific-python/cookie/docs/pages/guides/packaging_classic.md

 > Python version and OS as well.
 >
 > Developer requirements (users of A or git) are generally higher than the
-> requirements to use B or C. Poetry creates SDists that include a setup.py, and
+> requirements to use B or C. Poetry and optionally flit create SDists that
-> both alternate packing systems produce "normal" wheels.
+> include a `setup.py`, and all alternate packing systems produce "normal"
+> wheels.

 ## Package structure (medium priority)